kamoor/spring-boot-sample/README.md

 Added HSQLDB auto configuration also now.

-Issue Found:
+Issues Found:
 ============
-1.

 @EnableAutoConfiguration and @ComponentScan did not really pick all the controllers in all the packages. thats the reason I added ImportResource again and defined ComponentScan packages in xml file.

-2. Must keep all resource files under src.main.resources folder.
+ Must keep all resource files under src.main.resources folder.
 Otherwise maven will not package in to jar file